Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Gettingstarted.md

 ![](../media/EM-36-1.png)

-## Let's Get Started with Admin Portal
+## Let's Get Started with Azure Portal

-1. On your virtual machine, click on the Microsoft Edge icon
+1. On your virtual machine, click on the Azure Portal icon as shown below:

 1. Log in to Admin portal [Microsoft 365 admin center](https://admin.microsoft.com/).

-1. You'll see the **Microsoft** window, enter your credentials:
+1. You'll see the **Sign into Microsoft Azure** tab.
+Here, enter your credentials:

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>